spec-dev/allo/guides/Testing-Live-Objects.md

 1. A local Postgres database named `live-object-testing` will be created (if not already).
 2. A Postgres schema for your Live Object's namespace will be created inside your `live-object-testing` database (e.g. `allo`).
 3. A Postgres table with the exact same structure and `snake_cased` name as your Live Object will be created within your namespace's schema (e.g. `allo.project`).
-4. If testing your Live Object on historical inputs (event & contract call data), the requested range of data will be pulled from Spec's APIs and routed through your handlers one by one, in chronological order.
+4. If testing your Live Object on historical events, the requested range of data will be pulled from Spec's APIs and routed through your handlers one by one, in chronological order.
 This will cause your Live Object to actually index data into its test table created in step 3.
-5. Each of the inputs (events & contract calls) that your Live Object depends on are subcribed to (in Spec's event network), and all new inputs are routed through your handlers when they occur.
+5. Each of the events that your Live Object depends on are subcribed to in the Spec event network, routing all new events through your Live Object's handlers.

 ## Testing on new events